 Financial Assistance Overview

-While the availability of school resources, the number of qualified applicants, and overall budgetary constraints influence financial assistance decisions, Saratoga Independent School is committed to making financially supporting as many eligible applicants as possible.
+While the availability of school resources, the number of qualified applicants, and overall budgetary constraints influence financial assistance decisions, Saratoga Independent School is committed to financially supporting as many eligible applicants as possible.

 In an effort to make the process fair to all, Saratoga Independent School considers the following when making award decisions: